 Money Saving Apps – There are so many great money-saving apps out there I barely know where to begin.
-My two favorite food-related apps are Ibotta, Checkout 51 and Snap by Groupon.
+My two favorite food-related apps are Ibotta, Checkout 51.
 Both are super easy to use.
 Just take a picture of your receipt for the promoted products and they’ll drop money on your account.
 You can even get money back on items like milk, bread, and produce – things where you never see a coupon.

 6. Save The Change

 Do you know anyone who doesn’t have a change jar?
 I don’t.
 I’ve got one, and you know what I use it for?
 You got it – Holiday Shopping.